- Sampler & vocoder

 - Amen chop tutorial

-- Multi-sampled instruments
+- Multi-sampled instruments and percussion

 - Using samples and kits in your songs